mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each of these operations is "proposed" by sending a message of the corresponding type (Add / Update / Remove).
 The state of the group is not changed, however, until a Commit message is sent to provide the group with fresh entropy.
-In this section, we show each proposal being committed immediately, but in more advance deployment cases, an application might gather several proposals before committing them all at once.
+In this section, we show each proposal being committed immediately, but in more advanced deployment cases, an application might gather several proposals before committing them all at once.